Drain Root Removal

 How to Fix Tree Root Intrusion

-Invasive tree roots send tiny spider web-like tendrils through joints in the sewer pipe.
+Invasive tree roots send tiny spider web-like tendrils through joints in the sewer pipe, this is why you should inspect your drain.
 Then, over the coming weeks and months, the powerful roots open the gap wider and wider.
 Left to their own devices, the roots will eventually fill the entire circumference of the pipe.
 Before this happens, take measures to eliminate the invasive roots:

 ROOTER TREE ROOT REMOVAL